- 22

 | 4.
 Code Review | Review source code at high-risk points | Security Engineer / Developer |

-Saeree ERP was designed with OWASP Top 10 security in mind from the architecture level:
+Saeree ERP is designed with OWASP Top 10 security in mind from the architectural level:

 |---|---|